saranobrega/saranobrega/README.md

+🌱 I’m currently performing an Artificial Intelligence Internship focused on Computer Vision, Deep Learning and NLP.

+🔭 I’m currently also working on my SQL skills.

+📫 How to reach me: Email - saranobregafn@gmail.com

-Outside of work, I enjoy...
+### Outside of work, I enjoy...

-:rocket: Travelling and Connecting to People
+:rocket: Travelling and connecting to People

-🔭 Reading about Science, Astrophysics and Cosmology
+🔭 Reading about science, astrophysics and cosmology

  💬 Colaborating with local organizations and volunteering